sympto-health/sympto-api/response-webhook.md

 ### **Webhook Response**

 Webhooks are sent whenever a new response is created or updated within Sympto.
-Webhooks for responses are garunteed to be sent **at least once**.
+Webhooks for responses are guaranteed to be sent **at least once**.
 On webhook endpoint failure (non-`200` status code), the webhook will automatically retry with exponential backoff over the next <u>3 days</u>

 **Headers**